RideUnlimited: Riding Mongolia

-After a few days in Irkutsk, we got back on the road onwards to Mongolian border which was 670 km away.
+After a few days in Irkutsk, we got back on the road onwards to the Mongolian border which was 670 km away.
 The last few crossings had been a nightmare so we were preparing for a full day trying to get through.
 Arriving at the border we saw hardly any people queuing, however, it quickly became apparent that things were still going to take a while!
 8 hours later we left Khyagt Russia, and finally into Mongolia.

 It was about 6 pm until my parents had also made it through all the border paperwork and we are in convoy to get off the road as quickly as possible and set up camp.
 It was the perfect time for that first ride, the sun was going down and everything was golden.
-The weather was warm and scenery green and mountainous, it felt magical.
-We took a track south-west and headed into a forest-y area, the trail became a mud swap which was actually really fun as we had been stuck on tarmac for miles the weeks before.
+The weather was warm and the scenery green and mountainous, it felt magical.
+We took track south-west and headed into a forest-y area, the trail became a mud swap which was actually really fun as we had been stuck on the tarmac for miles the weeks before.

 Once getting through the mud, and my parents having their first bit of off-road fun on the trip we looked for higher ground to pitch up.
 After about an hour we saw the ideal spot up a pretty steep hill, so we leave the track and went full mountain goats.
 The grass was damp and like ice to ride on, Dave and I had nervous laughter in our intercoms the whole way to the top!
 We built a fire and made pasta for dinner, and a massive bonus to my parent's landrover is the freezing box.. full of beers!